 When using a spotter, you will need to communicate with them on how you want the lift-off, how many reps you’re doing, and when to help.
 By convention, most individuals use a “one-two-three” countdown when receiving a lift off, where the spotter helps lift the weight up after the lifter says “three”.
 Spotters should be instructed to “take the bar” and help you back into the rack if the bar starts going back down during the upwards phase of a repetition.
 Again, after taking the correct grip and position on the bench, count to three and, with the help of the spotter, lift the bar off the j-hooks and move it forward until the bar comes to rest directly over your shoulder joint.
 You are now ready to start the rep.

-We recommend using a spotter to help you lift the bar off the rack, especially when the weights are challenging and always when you don’t have safety bars or rails.
-In a pinch, you can do a self lift off, but we strongly recommend only doing so with safeties.
+Use a spotter to help you lift the bar off the rack, especially when the weights are challenging and always when you don’t have safety bars or rails.
+In a pinch, you can do a self lift-off, but we strongly recommend only doing so with safeties.
 Most people in the gym are happy to be a spotter if you ask!

 5. Bracing and Breathing